Cachexia: Diagnosis

 To improve diagnosis of cachexia, experts proposed adding lab tests and symptom evaluations.
 With that, a person might have cachexia if they lost at least 5% of their total body weight in 12 months or had a BMI under less 22 kg/m^{2} with at least three of the following: weak muscles, fatigue, loss of appetite, low muscle mass, or abnormal labs.

-There have also been attempts to define specific types of cachexia, such as cardiac cachexia, which can occur in people with congestive heart failure.
-However, there is no widely accepted definition for it.
+There have been attempts to define specific types of cachexia, such as cardiac cachexia, which can occur in people with congestive heart failure.
+However, it has no widely accepted definition.

-Current criteria
+Latest criteria

-Cancer cachexia is now diagnosed based on:
+Cancer cachexia is diagnosed based on: